 Maintenance Is Key to An Effective Air Conditioner

 Neglecting to regularly maintenance your air conditioner can prevent it from working effectively, which can lead to mold growth.
 For instance, the system can become clogged if air filters are not changed regularly, causing airflow to be obstructed.
 Filters should be cleaned or replaced at least once a month during the summer.
 You’ll want to call an HVAC technician once a year.
-A service professional can handle more complex maintenance, such as cleaning coils and checking that the condensation drains properly and that drain pains are free of mold.
+An air conditioning service tech like the ones at Larry & Sons can handle more complex maintenance, such as cleaning coils and checking that the condensation drains properly and that drain pains are free of mold.
 Simple precautions like these can prevent the cost of mold removal, as well as major repairs to your air conditioner.

 Call Larry & Sons when you need expert air conditioning service, repairs, installations or more!